UNT-CAS/QuserObject/README.md

 ## QuserObject Types

 This output is a `[PSObject]`, and can be used programmatically.
-Here's an example that shows you the types of each returne property:
+Here's an example that shows you the types of each returned property:

 ```powershell
 PS > Get-Quser | %{ $_.PSObject.Properties | %{ "{0,15}: [{1,-15}] {2}" -f $_.Name, $_.Value.GetType().FullName, $_.Value } }